 Start an In-House Audit

 If your organization has the required personnel and resources, you can use a self-assessment guide to get things rolling.
 But, this guide will only get you through to level two.
 You will need to take other measures for all the different control points.

 Compliance can be a sensitive issue, so if you lack the internal resources for an effective audit, it’s best to seek a seasoned professional’s services.
 Fortunately, there are various MSPs specialized in such tricky issues.
 So, engaging one to help you can be a great way to save loads of valuable time and money.

 What’s Your Next Move to Get CMMC Compliance?

-The months counting down to January 2021 will be tough for a majority business that wants to get those lucrative government contracts.
+The months counting down to mandatory compliance will be tough for a majority of business that want to secure lucrative government contracts.
 Such requirements are stringent, but the federal government’s unifying compliance formula will make things a little easier.

 As your organization moves forward, it’s essential to have a partner that understands the complexities of dealing with defense department contracts.

-LaScala IT can be such a partner.
-We have a capable team of seasoned IT professionals, and we are proud to say that we are veteran-owned.
-Feel free to contact us anytime you are ready to get started on this crucial journey.
+LaScala can be that partner.
+We have an experienced team of seasoned IT professionals, and we are proud to say that we are veteran-owned.
+Feel free to contact us when you are ready to get started on this crucial journey.